Alex-Engineer/disqo-recsys/readme.md

 I research dataset, find anomalies in user and items.
 I conducted simple experiments and made prototype.

 Things that I can do if have more time:
-* Better fit models
+* Better fit model and try other models
-* Make web app with FastApi
+* Make a web app with FastApi
-* Add sql database for web app
+* Add SQL database for web app
 * Make docker

-Unfortunately I did not have time to study the question of how adding unsuccessful surveys to data will change the result I didn't have time to make a recommender system that would pay more attention to new surveys, but I have ideas.
+Unfortunately, I did not have time to study the question of how adding unsuccessful surveys to data will change the result.
+Also, I didn't have time to make a recommender system that would pay more attention to new surveys, but I have ideas.
+Each survey can be assigned an expiration date.
-Each surveys can be assigned an expiration date and will simply be excluded from the recommendation results.
+Expired surveys will simply be excluded from the recommendation results.
-For each item, you can assign a weight from 0 to 1 (where 1 is the newest item, 0 is the oldest item) and multiply the received from model scores for items by the given vector.
+For each survey, we can assign a weight from 0 to 1 (where 1 is the newest survey, 0 is the oldest survey) and multiply the received scores from model by the weights vector. weights = [0 , 0.5, 1] scores = [ 3, 2 ,1]
+new_scores = weights*scores = [0, 1, 1]

+All this questions can be discussed in interview.